Home

 • Sowing – Mix your soil with sand and don’t try the “sowing seed” method.
 Instead buy bedding plants or Alpine plants that thrive in rock gardens.

-For flowers, perennials are the best choice.
+For flowers, perennials are the best choice because of lower maintenance required.

-• Wildlife – Geraniums and verbena are beautiful for any rock garden mixed with heather or ivy for a flowing effect.
+Geraniums and verbena are beautiful for any rock garden mixed with heather or ivy for a flowing effect.

 To ensure you are choosing the right mixture of plants and flowers that will grow in a rock garden, ask the experts at your garden center for advice.